CLI Reference¶

 angreal tree

-angreal tree --json
+angreal tree --long

 This enables AI agents to understand available commands and make informed decisions about when and how to use them.
-The JSON output is optimized for MCP consumption and automated tooling integration.

 Create and manage command aliases for white-labeling Angreal.